Michelle Whitten

-Michelle Sie Whitten is the co-founder and executive director of the Global Down Syndrome Foundation in Denver, Colorado.
+Michelle Sie Whitten is an American nonprofit executive, who is the co-founder and executive director of the Global Down Syndrome Foundation in Denver, Colorado.

 Whitten started the Global Down Syndrome Foundation along with her parents, Anna and John J. Sie, the founder of Starz, in 2003, shortly after the birth of her daughter, Sophia Kay Whitten, who has Down syndrome.

 Since 2005, Whitten has served as the Executive Director of the Anna and John J. Sie Foundation (AJSF), one of the major sources of funding for Down syndrome research and programs, as well as medical care.

 Education

 Whitten holds an M.A. degree in regional studies (East Asia) and a graduate certificate in business administration, both at Harvard University.
 She holds a B.A. in Asian studies at Tufts University and she studied Mandarin at Peking University.

 Career

 She worked in the cable industry from 1993 until 2005.
 Whitten was President and CEO of Encore International, Inc., then the China arm of Liberty Media Corporation.